 Three miles further along, make a quick stop at Kilt Rock and Mealt Falls.
 The viewpoint is just a few metres from the car park, and from the edge you can see Kilt Rock, a tall, steep cliff overlooking the sea.
 Over time the basalt rocks have been weathered into thin columns which look like the pleats in a kilt, and the colours of the rock look a bit like tartan too.

 As well as looking out to Kilt Rock you can also see Mealt Falls down below you (and feel the spray on a windy day) – a 100-foot waterfall which crashes down into the sea.
 And you’ll also often hear a bagpiper playing at the viewpoint in the summer.

 Travel another five miles and you’ll start to climb up to the Quiraing.
 This mountain range dominates the north of the Trotternish Peninsula and its dramatic landscapes look like something from another world.
 It’s one of most beautiful spots on the Isle of Skye and has been used as a filming location for Macbeth, Stardust, The BFG and more.

-There’s a 4.3-mile circular Quiraing Trail walk which takes around three hours, cutting across the hillside past rock formations.
+The 4.3-mile circular Quiraing Trail walk takes around three hours, cutting across the hillside past rock formations.
 The path itself isn’t too difficult but does run along some steep slopes so watch out if you’re scared of heights.
 And if you don’t have time for the full walk it’s still worth walking partway to check out the views of the Torridon Hills.

-Next you can travel on to Uig via the shorter road across the peninsula (9 miles) or follow the coast road all the way around (15 miles).
+Next you can travel on to Uig via the shorter road across the peninsula (9 miles) or follow the longer coast road (15 miles).
 If you take the coast road you can stop off at Duntulm Castle.
 This crumbling cliffside ruin was the home of Clan MacDonald and is said to be haunted by the ghost of Hugh MacDonald who starved to death in its dungeons.

 The Fairy Glen